zentarilabs/pods-and-clues/docs/index.md

 # 🧩 What Is *Pods and Clues*?

-*Pods and Clues* is not just a Kubernetes learning tool, it’s a story driven, mystery filled journey through the cloud.
+*Pods and Clues* is a Kubernetes Mystery Series.
+It’s a story driven, mystery filled journey through the cloud.

 🔬 Part tech internship
 🖼️ Part interactive comic